jeremyt12345/Attacker-Reconnaissance-Lab-/README.md

-So for that reason I installed Zeek.
+So for that reason I installed Suricata.
 Suricata is a network packet anazlyer that would see every SYN,ACK, and open half communications.

 <img width="938" height="162" alt="image" src="https://github.com/user-attachments/assets/8cd3fc37-680e-422e-8f34-4e98e6ffe9a8" />